Apparmor - How to use it

 Ok, aa-genprof does something now

 Obviously aa-genprof can't do magic, so you need to help it a little.
 What it does is, it will ask you questions about the rule violations it has detected.
-E.g. it may ask you:
+Most of the time, these will be about the execution of helper programs or access to files.

 Profile: /usr/bin/foobar